-8.3.3. p4master_run
+8.3.3. p4master\run

-This script is the wrapper script to other SDP scripts.
-This ensures that the shell environment is loaded from p4_vars.
+The /p4/common/bin/p4master\run is a wrapper script to other SDP scripts.
+This ensures that the shell environment is loaded from p4\vars before executing the script.
 It provides a '-c' flag for silent operation, used in many crontab so that email is sent from the scripts themselves.